18 Places To Visit In Uttar Pradesh

-The devotees, pilgrims and the ones starving for the culture and tradition of Uttar Pradesh make it a point to be there.
-The vibrant and colourful atmosphere with happiness and faith protecting the auras of the visitors make this fair magnificently significant.
+The devotees, pilgrims, and the ones starving for the culture and tradition of Uttar Pradesh make it a point to be there.
+The vibrant and colorful atmosphere with happiness and faith protecting the auras of the visitors make this fair magnificently significant.
 And guess what?
-This fair goes on for a period of whopping 3 months!
-You know why devotees come here?
+This fair goes on for a period of a whopping 3 months!
+Do you know why devotees come here?

 Get ready to go back in history when the first prime minister of India was a tiny toddler playing in the garden outside his home Anand Bhawan in Allahabad.
-Turned to a museum currently, this spectacular old-world edifice exhibits the significant parts of Jawaharlal Nehru and Indira Gandhi daily lives.
-Owned by the government of India, Anand Bhawan has been kept in fine state and takes pride in showcasing the memorabilia of the Nehru family.
+Turned into a museum currently, this spectacular old-world edifice exhibits significant parts of Jawaharlal Nehru and Indira Gandhi’s daily lives.
+Owned by the government of India, Anand Bhawan has been kept in a fine state and takes pride in showcasing the memorabilia of the Nehru family.